samandeveloper/Python-web-projects/README.md

-# 35 projects are uploaded in Python folder
+# 35 projects are uploaded in python-projects folder